OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/overview.md

 * [OpenDataStore](OpenDataStore/OpenDataStore) - create a DataStore connection
 * [ReadTableFromDataStore](ReadTableFromDataStore/ReadTableFromDataStore) - read a table from a DataStore
 * [RunSql](RunSql/RunSql) - execute a SQL statement on a DataStore
+* [WriteTableToDataStore](WriteTableToDataStore/WriteTableToDataStore) - write a Table to a DataStore

 ## Commands to Control Running ##